 - Some people have very fragile veins in their arms – this can make it difficult for the doctors or nurses to get a cannula in

 But some chemotherapy drugs can cause damage to the tissues if they leak.
 These are called vesicants.
 Your doctor and nurse will be aware if the drug you are having is a vesicant.
 They will keep a close eye on the chemotherapy drug to make sure it does not accidentally go into your tissues instead of your vein.
 Let them know as soon as possible if you notice that the drip stops going or if the area around the needle (cannula) is getting sore.
-Drug leakage into the tissues is called extravasation.
-Extravasation literally means out of the vein.
 Our individual cancer drug pages tell you if a drug is a vesicant, so you can check for yourself if you like.